Interface ObservabilityAdminAsyncClient

 default CompletableFuture<StopTelemetryEvaluationResponse> stopTelemetryEvaluation(StopTelemetryEvaluationRequest stopTelemetryEvaluationRequest)

-This action begins offboarding the caller AWS account from the telemetry config feature.
+This action begins offboarding the caller Amazon Web Services account from the telemetry config feature.

 Parameters: